Fluid-Technology/style-guides/src/terraverde-style-guide.md

 - Use storytelling and vivid examples to illustrate the human dimension of Terraverde's work and the challenges it addresses.
 - Ensure data and statistics are always connected to human outcomes and lived experiences.

+### Blunt Empathy Approach
+- Demonstrate genuine understanding of the real human impact of environmental, social, and economic challenges.
+- Balance emotional intelligence and sincerity with pragmatic, actionable solutions.
+- Treat serious topics with appropriate respect while incorporating occasional irreverent asides that reflect John Hill's spirit to maintain perspective.
+- Provide practical coping strategies and resilience-building approaches alongside empathy.
+- Use this balanced approach to connect authentically while avoiding overwhelming emotional responses that could lead to despair rather than action.

 ### Communicate with Passion and Authenticity
 - Let genuine passion for Terraverde's mission shine through in your language.
 - Be authentic and transparent.
 Avoid corporate jargon or overly sanitized language that obscures the reality of the issues or the passion of the advocates.